i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

   type field are ignored by old routers.
   We would rather have the parse fail as an LS than as a compressed RI.

-- Should be type be explicit or implicit or neither in the data covered by the signature?
+- Should type be explicit or implicit or neither in the data covered by the signature?